adityamr91/springboot-highlights/SpringBoot-JPA.md

 }
 ```

-**Create Service Class to Create Objects of Repository Class to be used by Controller Class**
+**3. Create Service Class to Create Objects of Repository Class to be used by Controller Class**

 ```
 @Service